zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

 #### Enable PassTickets with ACF2
 <details>
-<summary> Click here for steps to configure Zowe to use PassTickets using ACF2. </summary>
+<summary> Click here for details about configuring Zowe to use PassTickets using ACF2. </summary>

 1. Define the application session key by entering the following commands, if the session key is not already defined.